epykure/epyk-studio/README.md

 The Epyk Studio team will be working on

-1. building a online portail to start prototyping directly from the browser.
+1. building a online portal to start prototyping directly from the browser.
-2. integration of Native application feature for the migration to apps
+2. integrating of Native application features for the migration to apps
 3. building the community
-3. creation of tutorials and examples
+3. creating of tutorials and examples

 As this is a collaborative project, do not hesitate to let us know about your interest and also to share your feedback.